dtsbourg/old-thoughts/_posts/2018-04-25-selection-bias-oped.md

 ![Geographical]({% asset_path geo.png %})
-*Figure 1: Geographical clusters in the selection space*
+*Figure 1: Geographical clusters in the selection space ([Click here for an interactive version](https://selection-bias-www2018.github.io))*

 Interestingly though, a second type of cluster emerged.
 The first time we started sifting through the algorithm's results, we figured there must be something wrong.
 What does Fox 25 in Oklahoma City have to do with ABC 20 in Springfield, Illinois?
 After scrolling through dozens of these websites, a pattern started emerging: similar website themes, as if they were all using the same template, and at the very bottom of the page, the mention of a common "Broadcasting Group".